 An organization that stands for friendship, fellowship charity and good times.
-It stands for busy, worldly men who take the time to give those less fortunate a helping hand.
+It stands for busy, worldly people who take the time to give those less fortunate a helping hand.
 It stands for warmth, strength and shared laughter.

 To facilitate and encourage lifelong friendships while performing charitable works on behalf of children in need.